C. Diff Infection: An Urgent Public Health Threat Phase 2

 C. diff infection requires urgent and aggressive action.

-A major and urgent threat, according to the US Centers for Disease Control and Prevention (CDC), C. diff infection is one of the most common healthcare-associated infections in US hospitals, affecting approximately half a million people annually.1,2
+A major and urgent threat, according to the US Centers for Disease Control and Prevention (CDC), C. difficile infection is one of the most common healthcare-associated infections in US hospitals, affecting approximately half a million people annually.1,2

 Significant complications

-associated with C. diff infection
+associated with C. difficile infection

 Sepsis